 While managing 10 intensive residential treatment programs located in 6 different states across the country, Tim began to realize that there was need for resources to help young adults who, despite therapeutic intervention, needed support to move forward.
 These young adults appeared stuck, and were often unable to make plans that allowed them to advance.
 These young adults needed guidance, but often did not respond to the traditional clinical interventions.
 It was out of Tim’s passion for helping these untraditional young adults that Brightstone Transitions was born.

 Tim has a hands-on approach to running Brightstone.
-Tim believes that the key to reaching these young adults is through persona relationships.
+Tim believes that the key to reaching these young adults is through personal relationships.
 With that in mind, Tim designed Brightstone to be a very small and very individualized program.

 Tim brings a wealth of experience and personal knowledge to Brightstone which he uses to help his clients and families build a foundation for success.
 He helps clients to define clear goals and develop plans to work toward those goals.
 Tim believes in an action oriented approach that moves clients beyond the classroom and into real life experience.

-Director of Business Development and Admissions
+Director of Business Development

-Jason is the Director of Business Development and Admissions for Brightstone Transitions.
-Jason brings a wide variety of experiences and passions to the Brightstone team.
-He comes to Brightstone with years of management experience in both therapeutic and summer camp programs.
+Jason is the Director of Business Development for Brightstone Transitions.
+He brings a wide variety of experiences and passions to the Brightstone team.
+Jason comes to Brightstone with years of management experience in both therapeutic programming and summer camp programs.

+Jason takes an active approach to working with clients and their families, but his work does not stop at the admission process.
+He continues to be involved with clients and their families throughout their time at Brightstone.
+A major focus of his work with young adults is helping them find and pursue their individual passions.
+Jason understands that this often leads to young adults finding new ways to be successful.
 Jason received a bachelor’s degree in Political Science with a concentration in Southern Urban Minority Politics from East Carolina University.
 Jason enjoys the outdoors, whitewater canoeing and attempting to fly fish.

-Jason takes an active approach to working with clients and their families.
-Jason’s work does not stop at the admission process.
-He continues to be involved with clients and their families throughout their time at Brightstone.
-A major focus of his work with young adults is getting them to find and pursue their individual passions.
-Jason understands that this often leads to helping young adults find new ways to be successful.

-Director of Operations and Admissions
+Director of Admissions

 Lauren Kraemer, LCSW